 With multiple subway lines, the West Side traditionally has been the busier side of Manhattan.
 The Upper West Side has plenty to offer from the best restaurants to grocery stores, gyms, and outdoor attractions.
 Manhattan is famed for its hustle and bustle, but on the Upper West Side, you’ll have a good mix of bustling and cultural experiences.

 With open doors, LifeWorx offers free consultations with client care coordinators and registered nurses to provide you with short-term companionship options or more in-depth care.
-We offer elder care services that will provide a piece of mind for you and your family as well as provide security assistance to your loved one.
+We offer elder care services that will provide a peace of mind for you and your family as well as provide security assistance to your loved one.

 1) Check out the Parks – It really doesn’t get any better than Central Park which stretches from the affluent entrance at 59th Street Columbus Circle all the way to 110th.
 Take a stroll around the gorgeous Reservoir, rent a rowboat for a paddle around The Lake, and wander around the famous Strawberry Fields mosaic.
 Riverside Park is a narrow, but beautiful strip that borders the Hudson River.
 You may also find the plaza at Lincoln Center relaxing – sit by the fountain in the newly redesigned center in this neighborhood.